Backwards-N/Backwards-N.github.io/README.md

 # Backwards-N.github.io
 My personal website, now a GH page!

-# Known Bugs
+# Things to do.
-* php needs to be configured.
+* php needs to be converted to AJAX.
-* darabase needs to be configured.
+* SQL needs to be transferred to Firebase.